BOLD Truth #14

 BOLD Truth #11

 Once again, the Super Bowl arrived with a flurry of expensive ads.
-And, once again, most of them we’re forgettable.
+And, once again, most of them were forgettable.
 A sad waste of millions of dollars.
 However, there were a handful that exhibited the traits of effective, memorable advertising — namely relevance, humor, an unexpected twist, emotional power and/or exquisite imagery.
 Hats off to the talent and guts of those who created ads with such attributes.
 Intelligent creativity, I call it.
 And it’s not easy to come by.
 But when it happens, it results in the kind of advertising that gets talked about — which is the best kind, because that publicity is free.